-Unless otherwise disclosed below or in the relevant Appendix, the Manager may borrow up to 25% of the latest available Net Asset Value of a Sub-Fund to acquire investments, to realise Units or to pay expenses relating to the relevant Sub-Fund.
+Unless otherwise disclosed below or in the relevant Appendix, the Manager may borrow up to 10% of the latest available Net Asset Value of a Sub-Fund to acquire investments, to realise Units or to pay expenses relating to the relevant Sub-Fund.
 For this purpose, back-to-back loans do not count as borrowing.
 The assets of a Sub-Fund may be charged or pledged as security for any such borrowings.

+For the avoidance of doubt, securities lending transactions or repurchase transactions are not borrowings for the purpose of, and are not subject to the the borrowing restrictions set out above.
 If the investment and borrowing restrictions set out above are breached, the Manager shall as a priority objective take all steps necessary within a reasonable period of time to remedy the situation, having due regard to the interests of Unitholders.